krystalhdz6/Project-1/README.md

 - Load balancers protect the availability aspect of security.

 - The advantage of a jump box is that it is a secure admin workstation (SAW) that all admins will need to connect to the jump box in order to perform any administrative task.
+It is used as the origination point to connect to other servers.

 Without a jump box, admins would be performing high-risk tasks (like opening emails that could contain malware) and then perform administrative tasks with administrative credentials on compromised networks.